 IT providers are obsessed with getting clients to buy into their “stack.”
 This stack being a group of apps that clients have to buy into to work with the managed service provider.
 It’s not because the products are the best in the industry or essential to your business.
 It’s because they know them and they enjoy a sizeable resale margin.

 Little of this is driven by customer need.
 You want G Suite?
 Sorry, they’re a “Microsoft house.”
-You have Macs?
+You running something other than PCs?
 Sorry they don’t support them.
 On top of this, you see inflexible contracts and bizarre ROI figures.

 In these days of app overload, it’s becoming harder for companies to justify their burgeoning cloud expenditures.